microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 It allows for the interception of Windows API calls within the memory address space of a process.

-This might be useful in certain situtations such as if you are writing a D3D9 (DirectX) hook and you need to intercept cetain graphics routines.
+This might be useful in certain situations such as if you are writing a D3D9 (DirectX) hook and you need to intercept cetain graphics routines.
 This is commonly done for ESP and wallhacks where the Z depth buffer needs to be disabled for certain character models, for D3D9 this might involve hooking